December 31, 1947

-A sharp crack came, and the corpse Tom turned into smoke and slithered away through the crack under the front door.
+I stopped screaming and immediately the bed, dresser, table, chairs, and couch came slamming down into the dirt floor.
 My chest rose and fell like the waves of the ocean outside, crashing on the cliff our house was on.
 The only words I could think to say were, "What…what was that?"

 Tom was paler than usual, but somehow managed to look as though he was not ruffled by what had happened.
 "It was…just a boggart."

 "A what?"
 I grabbed the back of my head.
 I must have landed on it when I fell because I was getting a nasty headache.

 "Boggart, you heard me.
 Didn't you pay attention in Defense Against the Dark Arts?"
 Tom snapped.

 I ignored his tone.
 "Yes, but…I didn't really understand…why was it your corpse?"